AnshumanTiwari2006/IQR-Method-for-Outliers/README.md

 🐍 Python • 🐼 Pandas • 📓 Jupyter • 📈 Matplotlib • 🎨 Seaborn

 📌 Overview
 This project demonstrates a statistical, non-parametric method to detect and handle outliers in real-world datasets using the Interquartile Range (IQR) technique.
-Unlike mean- and standard deviation-based methods, IQR is resistant to skewness — making it ideal for financial or income-type data.
+Unlike methods based on mean and standard deviation, IQR relies on quartiles and is highly resistant to skewness — making it especially well-suited for financial or income-type data.

-The included Jupyter Notebook walks you through:
+The included Jupyter Notebook guides you through a complete workflow:

-📊 Visualizing data with histograms & box plots
-📐 Calculating Q₁, Q₃, and IQR
-🚧 Defining outlier boundaries using the 1.5 × IQR rule 🧹 Applying two handling strategies:
+📊 Visualizing the original data distribution using histograms and box plots 📐 Computing the first quartile (Q₁), third quartile (Q₃), and the IQR 🚧 Establishing outlier boundaries using the standard 1.5 × IQR rule 🧹 Applying two widely used outlier treatment strategies:
-&nbsp;&nbsp;&nbsp;&nbsp;• Trimming: Remove outlier records &nbsp;&nbsp;&nbsp;&nbsp;• Capping (Winsorization): Replace outliers with boundary values 🔍 Comparing before vs. after distributions
+&nbsp;&nbsp;&nbsp;&nbsp;• Trimming: Removing records that fall outside the valid range &nbsp;&nbsp;&nbsp;&nbsp;• Capping (Winsorization): Replacing extreme values with the nearest boundary limits 🔍 Comparing the data distribution before and after treatment to assess impact

 📥 Installation
-Install the required Python libraries using pip:
+All required libraries can be installed via pip:

 pip install pandas numpy seaborn matplotlib

-💡 Tip: Use a virtual environment to avoid dependency conflicts!
+💡 Tip: It’s recommended to use a virtual environment to keep dependencies isolated and avoid conflicts.

 📁 Dataset
-File: Outlier.csv
-Target Column: income (numerical, right-skewed)
+The analysis uses a dataset named Outlier.csv, with a focus on the income column — a numerical feature known for high skewness.

-Skewness: ≈ 1.027 → confirms positive (right) skew
+Skewness: Approximately 1.027

-💰 Income data often contains extreme high values — perfect for IQR-based cleaning!
+Interpretation: Strong positive (right) skew, typical of real-world income data 💰 Such distributions often contain extreme high-end values, making them ideal candidates for IQR-based outlier detection.

 📐 IQR Method Explained
-The Interquartile Range (IQR) is the spread between the 25th and 75th percentiles:
+The Interquartile Range (IQR) measures the spread of the middle 50% of the data, calculated as the difference between the 75th percentile (Q₃) and the 25th percentile (Q₁).

-IQR = Q₃ − Q₁

-Outliers are defined as values outside these statistical fences:
+Outliers are identified as any values falling below the lower fence or above the upper fence, defined as:

 Upper Limit = Q₃ + 1.5 × IQR
 Lower Limit = Q₁ − 1.5 × IQR
 🔢 Calculated Boundaries for income
-For the income column, we computed the following statistical thresholds using the IQR method:
+Using the dataset, the following thresholds were derived:

 Q₁ (25th percentile): 32,752.5
 Q₃ (75th percentile): 115,406.5
-IQR (Interquartile Range): 82,654.0
+IQR: 82,654.0
-Upper Limit (Q₃ + 1.5 × IQR): 239,387.5
+Upper Limit: 239,387.5
-Lower Limit (Q₁ − 1.5 × IQR): −91,228.5
+Lower Limit: −91,228.5

-⚠️ Since income values cannot be negative in this context, only data points above 239,387.5 are treated as outliers.
+⚠️ Since income cannot be negative in this context, only values exceeding the upper limit are considered outliers.

 🧹 Outlier Handling Techniques

 ✂️ Trimming (Removal)
-Remove rows where income exceeds the upper limit.
-Outliers detected: 77 rows

-We create a new DataFrame by keeping only rows where income is within the calculated limits: df_changed = df[(df['income'] < upper_limit) & (df['income'] > lower_limit)]
+This approach removes all records where income lies beyond the statistical boundaries.
+In this dataset, 77 outlier records were identified and excluded.

-❌ Pros: Simple
+❌ Pros: Simple and straightforward
-❌ Cons: Reduces sample size — may lose valuable data
+❌ Cons: Reduces overall sample size, which may impact downstream analysis or model performance

 🧢 Capping (Winsorization)
-Replace extreme values with boundary limits — preserves dataset size!
-We assign a new column in the DataFrame using nested np.where logic: df_new['income'] = np.where( &nbsp;&nbsp;&nbsp;&nbsp;df['income'] > upper_limit,
-&nbsp;&nbsp;&nbsp;&nbsp;upper_limit,
-&nbsp;&nbsp;&nbsp;&nbsp;np.where(
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;df['income'] < lower_limit,
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;lower_limit,
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;df['income']
-&nbsp;&nbsp;&nbsp;&nbsp;)
-)
+Instead of deletion, extreme values are replaced with the nearest boundary value — preserving the total number of observations while limiting the influence of outliers.

-✅ Best practice for ML pipelines — avoids data loss while taming extremes!
+✅ Best practice for machine learning and statistical modeling, as it maintains data integrity without discarding records.

 📈 Visualization Results
-The notebook includes a 2×2 comparison grid:
+The notebook presents a side-by-side comparison of data distributions:

-📦 Before: Box plot with long upper whiskers & outlier dots 📏 After: Clean box plot — outliers removed or capped
-📊 Before: Right-skewed histogram
-📉 After: More symmetric, model-friendly distribution

-✅ Result: Cleaner data → more stable models and reliable insights!
+📦 Before treatment: Box plots show numerous high-end outliers; histograms reveal strong right skew 📏 After treatment: Outliers are either removed or pulled back to the boundary, resulting in a cleaner, more symmetric distribution

+✅ The result is a refined dataset that supports more stable, accurate, and reliable modeling outcomes.

 🚀 Ready to Run?
-• Clone this repo
+• Clone this repository
-• Install dependencies
+• Install the required dependencies
 • Open Outlier_Detection_IQR.ipynb in Jupyter
-• Run cells and explore!
+• Execute the notebook to explore the full analysis

 📬 Feedback & Contributions
-Found a bug?
-Have an idea?
+Found an issue?
+Have a suggestion for improvement?
-👉 Open an issue or submit a PR!
-All contributions welcome! 🤝
+👉 Open an issue or submit a pull request — all contributions are welcome! 🤝